micahcowan/discord-bobbin-bot/README.md

 ### What can't you do?

-- Output any kind of graphics
+- Output any kind of graphics or sound
 - Produce output of more than 30 lines, or 1900 characters (to mitigate the opportunity for spamming a channel)
 - Run a program or routine that would take more than 2 minutes to run on the real machine (it will only take a few seconds for the bot to run)
 - Run an interactive session with the emulated Apple